pingidentity/terraform-provider-pingfederate/docs/resources/authentication_policies.md

 - `default_authentication_sources` (Attributes List) The default authentication sources. (see [below for nested schema](#nestedatt--default_authentication_sources))
 - `fail_if_no_selection` (Boolean) Fail if policy finds no authentication source.
-- `tracked_http_parameters` (List of String) The HTTP request parameters to track and make available to authentication sources, selectors, and contract mappings throughout the authentication policy.
+- `tracked_http_parameters` (Set of String) The HTTP request parameters to track and make available to authentication sources, selectors, and contract mappings throughout the authentication policy.

 ### Read-Only